aditichoudhury/PRODIGY_ML_02/README.md

-# PRODIGY_ML_02

-This project implements a K-means clustering algorithm to group customers of a retail store based on their purchase history.
+ project implements a K-means clustering algorithm to group customers of a retail store based on their purchase history.

 ## Project Structure